Hito Steyerl

-Hito Steyerl (born 1 January 1966) is a German filmmaker, moving image artist, writer, and innovator of the essay documentary.
+Hito Steyerl (born 1 January 1966, Munich) is a German filmmaker, moving image artist, writer, and innovator of the essay documentary.
 Her principal topics of interest are media, technology, and the global circulation of images.
-Steyerl holds a PhD in philosophy from the Academy of Fine Arts Vienna.

 She has been a professor of Current Digital Media at the Academy of Fine Arts in Munich since 2024.
 Until 2024, she was a professor of New Media Art at the Berlin University of the Arts, where she co-founded the Research Center for Proxy Politics, together with Vera Tollmann and Boaz Levin.

-Early life and career
+Early life and education

-Steyerl was born on 1 January 1966 in Munich.
-Steyerl attended the Japan Institute of the Moving Image.
+Steyerl holds a PhD in Philosophy from the Academy of Fine Arts Vienna.
+She later attended the Japan Institute of the Moving Image.
 She later studied at the University of Television and Film Munich.
-Steyerl was deeply influenced by Harun Farocki, although she has cited her former professor, the noted film historian Helmut Färber, as having a more direct influence on her work.
+Steyerl was deeply influenced by Harun Farocki, although she has cited her former professor, the film historian Helmut Färber, as having a more direct influence on her work.